ArcanePython/arcanepython.github.io/Tutorial2 - Blender fun/readme.md

 ![My first land art sculpture in Blender](43a_OpenBlenderExportFancy.JPG?raw=true "Scenery")

 Blender can also do animated objects.
-I am not sure if all animated objects can be exported in a working state to glTF.
+I am not sure if all animated objects can be exported in a working/ state to glTF.